Redmi Go Launched in India, Xiaomi's Most Affordable Smartphone Yet

 The Redmi Go price in India has been set at Rs.
 4,499 for the 1GB RAM/ 8GB inbuilt storage variant.
 For now, the 1GB RAM/ 16GB inbuilt storage variant has not been launched in the country.
 It will be made available in two colour variants - Black and Blue.
 As we mentioned, the Redmi Go was first unveiled in January before being made available in the Philippines in February.
 It will be made available via Flipkart, Mi.com, and Mi Home stores from 12pm (Noon) IST on March 22.

 Redmi Go launch offers include up to Rs.
-2,200 Jio cashback and up to 100GB free.
+2,200 Jio cashback and up to 100GB free, Xiaomi revealed.

 Redmi Go specifications